adjust/dev-docs/docs/unity/features/configuration/att.md

     switch (status)
     {
         case 0:
-            Debug.Log("The user has not responded to the access prompt yet.");
+            Debug.Log("The user hasn't responded to the access prompt yet.");
             break;
         case 1:
             Debug.Log("Access to app-related data is blocked at the device level.");